opea-project/GenAIComps/comps/llms/summarization/vllm/langchain/README.md

 # Document Summary vLLM Microservice

-This microservice leverages LangChain to implement summarization strategies and facilitate LLM inference using Text Generation Inference on Intel Xeon and Gaudi2 processors.
+This microservice leverages LangChain to implement summarization strategies and facilitate LLM inference using vLLM.
-[Text Generation Inference](https://github.com/huggingface/text-generation-inference) (vLLM) is a toolkit for deploying and serving Large Language Models (LLMs). vLLM enables high-performance text generation for the most popular open-source LLMs, including Llama, Falcon, StarCoder, BLOOM, GPT-NeoX, and more.
+[vLLM](https://github.com/vllm-project/vllm) is a fast and easy-to-use library for LLM inference and serving, it delivers state-of-the-art serving throughput with a set of advanced features such as PagedAttention, Continuous batching and etc..
+Besides GPUs, vLLM already supported [Intel CPUs](https://www.intel.com/content/www/us/en/products/overview.html) and [Gaudi accelerators](https://habana.ai/products).

 ## 🚀1.
 Start Microservice with Python 🐍 (Option 1)